OECD Home › Corporate governance › Publications & Documents › Meetings / Conferences / Agendas

 Meetings / Conferences / Agendas

-Kuala Lumpur, Malaysia - 5-6 June 2013 - This Roundtable meeting will serve as an opportunity to better understand the particular features and challenges associated with equity market developments worldwide and in particular, corporate governance policies and practices and their relationship to equity market growth in Asia.
+Kuala Lumpur, Malaysia - 5-6 June 2013 - This meeting served as an opportunity to better understand the particular features and challenges associated with equity market developments worldwide and in particular, corporate governance policies and practices and their relationship to equity market growth in Asia.